Efficient tomography of microwave photonic cluster states: INTRODUCTION

 Here, we propose and experimentally demonstrate an efficient tomography method for reconstructing the many-body density matrix of a sequentially emitted chain of entangled photonic qubits.
 This is made possible by the fact that the exponentially large density matrix can be parameterized efficiently using an MPO representation even if there are coherent and incoherent errors in the photon emission process.
 To demonstrate the tomography method, we use a superconducting qubit to generate linear cluster states of up to 35 microwave photonic qubits in the discrete-variable basis.
 We then use a quantum-limited amplifier to measure the quadrature observables of the photonic qubits and efficiently obtain the complete set of correlations among five consecutive qubits.
-The correlation data is first used to verify that the density matrix of the generated photons can be represented by an MPO with a bond dimension of four.
-Then, we use a gradient-based least-squares algorithm to efficiently fit the MPO to the measured correlations and propagate the measurement uncertainties to the parameters of the MPO.
-Using the reconstructed MPO representations of the cluster states, we calculate the quantum state fidelity and localizable entanglement, which are found to be significantly larger than the lower bounds determined by stabilizer measurements~\cite{toth200502detecting,nutz201706proposal}.
-We demonstrate that the entanglement in the 10-qubit cluster state persists for up to a length of seven consecutive photons.
-We also find that this length decreases for the larger cluster states, which contradicts the numerical extrapolation of the results for the smaller cluster states.
-Our observation suggests that the successful generation of a smaller cluster state does not guarantee the generation of a larger cluster state, highlighting the importance of efficient tomography methods for large entangled states.
+An MPO is then fitted to the measured correlations using the Gauss--Newton weighted least-squares algorithm, which is known to converge linearly or better given a good initial guess.
+The weighted fitting makes our method robust against the large statistical noise inherent in high-order correlation measurements and enables us to propagate the measurement uncertainties to the parameters of the MPO.
+To obtain the good initial guess, we derive an approximate reconstruction formula for the MPO in terms of the measured correlations by reformulating the direct inversion procedure introduced in Ref.~\citenum{baumgratz201307scalable}.
+This reformulation also provides a method to directly estimate the required bond dimension of the MPO representation from the measured correlations.
+These features make our tomography method an attractive alternative to methods based on direct inversion~\cite{baumgratz201307scalable} or the iterative maximum-likelihood algorithm~\cite{baumgratz201312scalable,osullivan202409deterministic}.
+Table~\ref{tab:comparison2} summarizes the differences between these tomography methods.